HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 • Recognise and reward behaviours that reinforce your brand

-• Ensure internal processes align with external brand promises
+• Align internal processes with external brand promises

 Quick Tip: Create a one-page “Brand Differentiation Guide” that clearly communicates your unique value proposition, key differentiators, and brand personality to every employee.

 Effective brand differentiation must be grounded in solid research.
-Here’s how to gather and apply insights that will inform your strategy:
+Here is how to gather and apply insights that will inform your strategy:

-Understanding what truly matters to your customers provides the foundation for meaningful differentiation.
+Understanding what truly matters to your customers gives you the base for meaningful differentiation.

-According to Qualtrics’ guide on creating effective surveys, you should “define the purpose of the survey” and ensure you’re asking questions that will yield actionable insights.
+According to Qualtrics’ guide on creating effective surveys, you should “define the purpose of the survey” and ask questions that yield actionable insights.
 Their research shows that effective customer surveys follow these principles:

 • Focus on specific aspects of the customer experience